-The CITY desires its employees to remain physically fit and will reimburse GPOA members up to \$25 per month for gym membership.
-Should a member pay for more than one month at a time (for example, six months in advance) the City will only reimburse that member at a rate of \$25 per month.
+The CITY desires its employees to remain physically fit and will reimburse GPOA members up to \$50 per month for a gym/fitness membership.
+Should a member pay for more than one month at a time (for example, six months in advance) the City will only reimburse that member at a rate of up to \$50 per month.
 The City Administrator will have the final approval or disapproval authority of any facility or business selected by the member to ensure the intent of this section is met.